ValveSoftware/steam-audio/unreal/doc/settings.rst

 TAN Max Sources
     Overrides the value of **Real Time Max Sources** when **Reflection Effect Type** is set to **TrueAudio Next**.

+HRTF Volume Gain (dB)
+    Adjusts the volume of the HRTF filters contained in the default HRTF.
+This parameter can be used to ensure that the volume of Steam Audio's default HRTF works well within your overall mix.

+HRTF Normalization Type
+    Specifies the algorithm to use (if any) to normalize the volumes of the default HRTF filters across all directions.

+    -   *None*.
+No normalization is applied, and the default HRTF is used as-is.
+This is identical to the behavior prior to v4.3.0.
+Sources in some directions may sound slightly louder than others.
+    -   *RMS*.
+Root-Mean Squared normalization.
+HRTF volumes are normalized based on their root-mean-square value.
+Sources in any direction will have a similar volume.

 SOFA File
     An imported SOFA file to use as a custom HRTF.
 The SOFA file be loaded at app startup.
 If the load fails, Steam Audio will revert to using its built-in HRTF.